 - Employers: Workplaces that lack proper safety procedures, training, or equipment can be responsible for lifting injuries or on-the-job accidents.

-- Manufacturers: Defective vehicles, machinery, or safety equipment can fail at critical moments, leading to serious spinal trauma.
+- Manufacturers: Defective vehicles, machinery, or safety equipment can fail at critical moments, leading to spinal trauma.

 - Government entities: Dangerous road conditions, poor signage, or neglected maintenance may place responsibility on a city or state agency, subject to special legal rules and deadlines.